Mueller Water Products to Part - GuruFocus.com

 ATLANTA, Aug.
-22, 2022 (GLOBE NEWSWIRE) -- Mueller Water Products, Inc. (: MWA) will participate in the following conferences in the coming weeks:
+22, 2022 (GLOBE NEWSWIRE) -- Mueller Water Products, Inc. (NYSE: MWA) will participate in the following conferences in the coming weeks:

 - Seaport Research Partners Annual Summer Investor Conference on August 24